mongodb/docs/source/includes/externalize-secrets.rst

-.. admonition:: Avoid Exposing Your Authentication Credentials
+.. important:: Avoid Exposing Your Authentication Credentials
-   :class: important

    To avoid exposing your authentication credentials in your ``connection.uri`` setting, use a